How soon can admission be arranged?

 Will I be allowed to exercise?

-Our overall goal of the fitness component of treatment is to offer our patients the opportunity to gain awareness and challenge unbalanced exercise behaviors through supported and balanced fitness sessions with our NSCA-certified strength and conditioning specialist.
+Our overall goal of the fitness component of treatment is to offer our patients the opportunity to gain awareness and challenge unbalanced exercise behaviors through supported and balanced fitness sessions with our trained movement and fitness specialist.
 Research suggests, and our experiences support, movement that is nutritionally supported is beneficial to recovery and can be thoughtfully integrated into treatment.
 A commitment to recovery and a willingness to cultivate a more wholesome relationship with exercise are both foundations upon which fitness can be appropriately incorporated during treatment.
 When medically stable, nutritionally compliant, and clinically appropriate, you will be eligible to participate in yoga, fitness outings, daily walks, dance therapy, and authentic movement groups.
-Your treatment team and our strength and conditioning coach will work with you to create an individualized fitness plan during and after treatment.
+Your treatment team and our movement and fitness specialist will work with you to create an individualized fitness plan during and after treatment.

 What can and should I bring?